-PLACE AND TIME OF BID OPENING...
-The District will consider the award of the sale of the Bonds on Thursday, June 5, 2025 at 1:00 PM, CDT.
-The meeting will be held in person at the offices of Armbrust & Brown, PLLC, 100 Congress Avenue, Suite 1300, Austin, Texas, 78701.
-All bids, including those being hand delivered, must be received by 10:00 AM, CDT on the date of the bid opening.
-Any bids received after the scheduled time for receipt will not be accepted by the Board and will be returned unopened.
+PLACE AND TIME OF BID OPENING: The District will consider the award of the sale of the Bonds on Monday, July 14, 2025 at 12:00 P.M., CDT at the District's regular meeting place at the offices of Armbrust & Brown, PLLC, 100 Congress Avenue, Suite 1300, Austin, Texas 78701.
+Action will be taken immediately by the Board of Directors of the District to accept or reject the best bid.

-AWARD OF BONDS...
-The Board of Directors of the District will take action to award the Bonds or reject all bids promptly upon the opening of bids.
-Upon awarding the Bonds, the District will also adopt the order authorizing issuance of the Bonds (the "Bond Order") and will approve the Official Statement, which will be an amended form of the Preliminary Official Statement.
-Sale of the Bonds will be made subject to the terms, conditions and provisions of the Bond Order to which Bond Order reference is hereby made for all purposes.
-The District reserves the right to reject any and all bids and to waive any and all irregularities, except time of filing.
+AWARD OF THE BONDS: The District will take action to award the Bonds or reject any or all bids promptly upon the opening of bids.
+Upon awarding the Bonds to the winning bidder (the "Purchaser"), the Board will adopt an order authorizing the issuance of the Bonds (the "Bond Order").
+Sale of the Bonds will be made subject to the terms, conditions and provisions of the Bond Order, to which Bond Order reference is hereby made for all purposes.
+The District reserves the right to reject any and all bids and to waive any irregularities, except the time of filing.

-WITHDRAWAL OF THE BIDS...
-Any bid may be withdrawn by an authorized representative of the bidder at any time prior to the time set for receipt of bids.
-Thereafter, all bids shall remain firm for five hours after the time for receipt of the bids.
+WITHDRAWAL OF THE BIDS: Any bid may be withdrawn by an authorized representative of the bidder at any time prior to the time set for receipt of bids.
+Thereafter, all bids shall remain firm for twelve hours after the time for receipt of the bids.
 The award of or rejection of bids will occur within this time period.

-EXTENSION OF SALE DATE...
-The District reserves the right to extend the date and/or time for the receipt of bids by giving notice, by Bond Buyer Wire Service, and by posting a notice at the place established for receipt of bids, not later than 3:00 PM, CDT, on Wednesday, June 4, 2025, of the new date and time for receipt of bids.
+EXTENSION OF SALE DATE: The District reserves the right to extend the date and/or time for the receipt of bids by giving notice, by Bond Buyer Wire Service, and by posting a notice at the place established for receipt of bids, not later than 9:00 A.M., CDT, on Friday, July 11, 2025, of the new date and time for receipt of bids.
 Such notice shall be considered an amendment to this Official Notice of Sale.